epfml/OptML_course/README.md

 `Exercises:` Fri 15:15-17:00 in [BC01](http://plan.epfl.ch/?lang=en&room=BC01)

-This course teaches an overview of modern optimization methods, for applications in machine learning and data science.
+This course teaches an overview of modern mathematical optimization methods, for applications in machine learning and data science.
 In particular, scalability of algorithms to large datasets will be discussed in theory and in implementation.

-Basic Contents:
+`Contents:`

-Convexity, Gradient Methods, Proximal algorithms, Stochastic and Online Variants of mentioned methods, Coordinate Descent Methods, Subgradient Methods, Frank-Wolfe, Accelerated Methods, Primal-Dual context and certificates, Lagrange and Fenchel Duality, Second-Order Methods, Quasi-Newton Methods.
-Black-Box Optimization.
+Convexity, Gradient Methods, Proximal algorithms, Subgradient Methods, Stochastic and Online Variants of mentioned methods, Coordinate Descent, Frank-Wolfe, Accelerated Methods, Primal-Dual context and certificates, Lagrange and Fenchel Duality, Second-Order Methods including Quasi-Newton Methods.
+Derivative-Free Optimization.

-Advanced Contents:
+`Advanced Contents:`

 Parallel and Distributed Optimization Algorithms, Synchronous and Asynchronous Communication.